To create a unified dataset:

-- Names cannot be empty, and cannot contain a leading or trailing whitespace
+- Names cannot be empty, and cannot contain a leading or trailing spaces.

-- Names cannot match (case-insensitively) the reserved, Tamr-generated attribute names (see Understanding Tamr-Generated Data Attributes).
+- Names cannot match (case-insensitively) the reserved, system-generated attribute names.
+See Understanding Tamr-Generated Data Attributes.

-If you do use one of these names for an attribute, the error message "This name is reserved by the system" appears.
+If you do use one of these names for an attribute, you receive the error message "This name is reserved by the system."

 As a best practice, use a consistent style for your attribute names.
 For example, always use "camelCase" or "snake_case".

-- On the right-hand side of the Schema Mapping page select Create.
+- On the right side of the Schema Mapping page select Create.

 - Enter a unique identifying name.
 See Naming Unified Attributes.

-- Optionally, enter a description for the attribute.
+- (Optional) Enter a description for the attribute.

 - Select Create.

-- On the left side of the Schema Mapping page use Ctrl+click or Cmd+click to select one or more unmapped attributes.
+- On the left side of the Schema Mapping page, use Ctrl+Select or Cmd+Select to select one or more unmapped attributes.

-After you create unified attributes you can map input attributes to them one at a time by dragging and dropping them.
+After you create unified attributes you can map input attributes to them one at a time by dragging them onto the desired unified attribute.

-You can map multiple input attributes by using Ctrl+click (Cmd+click) or Shift+clic.
+You can map multiple input attributes by using Ctrl+Select (Cmd+Select) or Shift+Select.

-After you map a few attributes manually, you can leverage the Tamr machine learning model to suggest additional attribute mappings for you.
+After you map a few attributes manually, you can leverage the machine learning model to suggest additional attribute mappings.

 If an input attribute is incorrectly mapped to a unified attribute, move your cursor over the count of attributes in the Mappings column for the unified attribute to see a list of mapped input attributes.
 Find the incorrectly mapped attribute in the list and select Unmap.

-You can also unmap input attributes from Mappings column in the left-hand panel.
+You can also unmap input attributes from the Mappings column in the left side.
 Move your cursor over the name of the unified attribute to show a popup.
 Within the popup, move your cursor over the name of the unified attribute to reveal the Unmap option.

-To change the sort value, choose the More menu (⁝ tricolon icon) to the right of the unified attribute and then choose Alphabetically or Numerically.
+To change the sort value, to the right of the unified attribute, choose More and then choose Alphabetically or Numerically.